finasilvasantiste/udacity_data_engineering_nanodegree__capstone_project/README.md

 during the timespan of 2020-2021 in Tokyo, Japan.
 They need a source-of-truth database with the relevant data.

 ## Goal
-Provide analysts with datasets to be able to answer following questions:
+Provide analysts with a **source-of-truth database** for them to be able to get new insights.
-1. Trends to find out:
+Topics of interest could include:
-   - Active vs inactive listings
+- Active vs inactive listings trends
-   - Bookings
-   - Positive COVID-19 cases
-2. Correlate trends to each other:
 - Is there a negative correlation between positive COVID-19 cases and bookings or active listings?
-   - Does a listings shortage or oversupply exist?
-If yes, how does it relate to positive COVID-19 cases?
+- etc.

 ## Datasets
 - [Tokyo Airbnb Open Data: Tokyo Airbnb as of 28 October 2021](https://www.kaggle.com/tsarromanov/tokyo-airbnb-open-data)